R4qun3/Eldoria/Eldoria/Draft/Species/Raqunes/Stonewalkers.md

 <hr>

-Stonewalkers possess a majestic stature, towering over other races in Eldoria.
+Stonewalkers possess a majestic stature, towering over other races in [[Eldoria (world)]].
 Their bodies are hulking and muscular, with broad shoulders, strong arms, and a sturdy frame that exudes raw power.
 Their skin or fur is rough and coarse, resembling the texture of weathered rock, and may vary in colour, mirroring the earthy tones of their natural habitat.
 Cracks and crevices can be seen across their skin, resembling the fissures that adorn the surface of ancient boulders.

 Their facial features emanate strength and determination.
 Stonewalkers possess rugged and angular facial structures, often adorned with sharp tusks or prominent horns that signify their connection to the mountains.
 Their eyes are deep-set and intense, reflecting the wisdom and resilience acquired through generations of living amidst the harsh mountain environments.
 A crown of tough, resilient hair or fur crowns their heads, reminiscent of the jagged peaks that dominate their landscape.